Phoeux/SlobodaTask/README.md

 ## Delete review

-To delete a review use the same link as for an update.
+To delete a review use the same link as for an update by using DELETE HTTP Method.

 ## Shop list